 Permanent Oppida vs. Temporary Field Camps

-The second type was the temporary camp.
-Julius Caesar describes the Helvetii building a massive defensive rampart and ditch (the Fossa Helvetica) to protect their entire migrating tribe.
-Similarly, the Cimbri and Teutones constructed massive wagon forts ( Wagenburg ), which were essentially mobile camps.
+The second type was the temporary camp, built for specific military campaigns or tribal migrations.
+Julius Caesar provides detailed accounts of these structures.
+He describes the Helvetii building a massive defensive rampart and ditch (the Fossa Helvetica) spanning nearly 19 miles to protect their entire migrating tribe of over 300,000 people.
+Similarly, the Cimbri and Teutones constructed massive wagon forts (Wagenburg), forming a circular defensive barrier with their carts.
 These temporary structures were less about architectural permanence and more about immediate tactical necessity, but they still utilized the same principles of ditch, rampart, and controlled access that defined their permanent counterparts.

 Engineering the Defenses: The Anatomy of a Celtic Wall

 The Celts were exceptional military engineers who developed several distinct wall-building techniques.
-These methods were tailored to available local materials (timber, stone, earth) and were highly effective at resisting siege engines, fire, and assault.
+These methods were tailored to available local materials—timber, stone, and earth—and were highly effective at resisting siege engines, fire, and assault.
 The Romans, despite their own advanced engineering, were frequently impressed and sometimes stymied by these constructions.
+The core philosophy was defense in depth: a series of obstacles designed to slow, channel, and break an attacking force long before it reached the defenders on the rampart.

 The Murus Gallicus (Gallic Wall)